aleksandrinaskv/aleksandrinaskv.github.io/aboutme.md

 - Classical conditioning of hormonal responses
 - Classical conditioning of pain and pain memory
-- Expectations manipulations aimed to improve treatment outcomes
+- Expectations manipulations aimed to improve treatment outcomes I truly believe that the power of our thought has enormous effects on our health.
+The goal of my research is to understand these effects and use them for improving the existing treatments and creating new ones.
+In additoon to science, I am passionate about sports, yoga, dancing Lindy hop and reading.
+Also, I am a huge dog lover.

 ### Positions
 **2021 - present** - Post-doctoral researcher at [Pain Genetics Lab](http://www.psych.mcgill.ca/pain-apps) of McGill University, Canada